michelmansour/GameOfLife/README.md

 ### From the command line:

 <pre>
-gameoflife.rb -w N -h N -a X1,Y1,X2,Y2,... -b <standard|torus>
+gameoflife.rb -d N,M -a X1,Y1,X2,Y2,... -b <standard|torus>
-       -w N, the width of the world
-       -h N, the height of the world
+       -d N,M Width and height of the world
-       -a X1,Y1,... specifies which cells are alive to start
+       -a X1,Y1,...
+Specifies which cells are alive to start
        -b <standard|torus> Border rule: standard (default) or torus -h, --help Show the usage message